 - Deep industry expertise and long-term client relationships across various geographies.
 We have established deep domain expertise in industry verticals that rely heavily on technology, such as Insurance, BFS and TTH.
 We employ highly skilled and experienced IT and business professionals who possess a thorough understanding of vertical-specific technology and business operations, to serve our customers' complex needs.
 In addition, we have developed proprietary products and platforms that allow us to deliver our services in a repeatable and cost-effective manner. - Strong expertise in next-generation digital technologies.
 We operate across the product engineering and application services continuum.
 Our differentiated value proposition is driven by our strong capabilities in product engineering services, data services, cloud and infrastructure management services, digital process automation services, digital integration services and BPM services. - Global footprint with an efficient and flexible delivery model.
 We operate a global delivery platform with a presence in 21 countries with 25 delivery centers in nine countries, as of the date hereof.
 This network of delivery centers helps us to deliver software development and innovative digital IT solutions effectively and efficiently across geographies.
 We complement our offshore delivery teams with groups of onshore and near-shore employees that ensure delivery quality and communications continuity with our clients. - Large talented, loyal workforce.
-We have grown from over 8,000 employees, as of March 31, 2016, to over 22,000 employees, as of December 31, 2021.
+We have grown from over 8,000 employees, as of March 31, 2016, to over 22,500 employees, as of March 31, 2022.
 We are focused on recruiting, growing and retaining a workforce of high-quality IT professionals.
-Our high degree of employee loyalty is reflected by our low attrition rates among our full-time employees (excluding our BPM employees) of 16.3%, 10.5% and 11.8% for the year ended December 31, 2021 and the fiscal years ended March 31, 2021 and 2020, respectively.
+Our high degree of employee loyalty is reflected by our low attrition rates among our full-time employees (excluding our BPM employees) of 17.7%, 10.5% and 11.8% for the fiscal years ended March 31, 2022, 2021 and 2020, respectively. - Highly experienced management and leadership team.
+We benefit from the leadership of seasoned industry professionals with global backgrounds and extensive experience in IT services.
+Our management team members have on average of over 20 years of experience and have previously held senior positions at other leading IT services providers.